 It’s best to use a motorcycle instead.
 A motorcycle can also go past the car parking lot.
 And instead, park near the ticket counter.
 There is no public transportation to the waterfall unless visitors use a metered taxi.

-The twin fall located in Wanagiri small village, Sukasada, Buleleng Regency, Bali 81161.
+The twin fall location is in Wanagiri small village, Sukasada, Buleleng Regency, Bali 81161.